MicrosoftLearning/ai-apps/README.md

 #### Ask Andrew (sample AI agent)

-Ask Andrew provides the option to use generative AI or a fallback mode that does not use a generative AI model (which you can explicitly enable by selecting "Simple Mode").
-When using generative AI, the system prompt is:
+Ask Andrew provides the option to use Microsoft Phi 3-Mini via WebLLM (running on the local GPU) or a fallback CPU mode in which SmolLM2 is used via WLLAMA.
+When using the Microsoft Phi model, the system prompt is:

 ```
 You are Andrew, a knowledgeable and friendly AI learning assistant who helps students understand AI concepts.